HarishPaulThavisi/Airline-Service/README.md

 # Airline-Service-System

-This is a Django project which I have done as a part of the course **CS50’s Web Programming with Python and JavaScript**.
+This is a Django project which I have done as a part of the personal project.

 This is a simple application in which you can manage flights data, see the details about the flights and the passengers who are aboard.